ibm-cloud-docs/satellite/use-case.md

 ## Manufacturing use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-manufacture}

-These use cases are applicable to the manufacturing industry.
+{{site.data.keyword.satelliteshort}} supports the following use cases for the manufacturing industry.
 {: shortdesc}

 ### Internet of Things (IoT) service platform